hpi-swa-teaching/ChangesBrowser/README.md

     load.
 ```

-After you installed the tool through one of those options you have to execute 'CRBrowser open' in a Workspace in order to work with it.
+After you installed the tool through one of those options you have to execute `CRBrowser open` in a Workspace in order to work with it.